MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network-console/network-console-tool.md

 ms.prod: microsoft-edge
 ms.date: 02/24/2022
 ---
-# Send web API requests using the Network Console tool
+# Compose and send web API requests using the Network Console tool

 Use the **Network Console** tool to send web API requests.
 For example, use the **Network Console** tool when you're developing and testing web APIs.